rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-The generated diagram is saved in the output directory.
+The generated diagram is saved in the project directory.
 The diagram is generated as a `.md` file and is named after the database project, for example `TestProject_erdiagram.md`.

 This is a sample of the generated diagram: